crypticwisdom/spark-tutorial-with-pyspark/docs/3-execution-and-DAG.md

 * **Immutable**: Each transformation creates a new dataset.

 #### Narrow vs Wide Transformations:
+A wide dependency (or wide transformation) style transformation will have input partitions contributing to many output partitions.
+You will often hear this referred to as a shuffle whereby Spark will exchange partitions across the cluster.
+With narrow transformations, Spark will automatically perform an operation called pipelining, meaning that if we specify multiple filters on DataFrames, they’ll all be performed in-memory

 * **Narrow**: Data is not shuffled.
 Each input partition maps to one output partition.